Snippet from All Killer No Filler mixed by Gaslamp Killer

 I don’t care what anybody says this is going on the list. – DJ Day

-(One of our favorite dudes DJ O-Dub will be dropping by tomorrow at one of our favorite parties, The 45 Sessions– founded by non other than the homie, DJ Platurn.
-It was an honor to be a past participant in an event where the DJs are having as much fun as the partygoers, where everyone wins and the music speaks (loudly) for itself.
+(One of our favorite dudes DJ O-Dub will be dropping by tomorrow at one of our favorite parties, The 45 Sessions— founded by non other than the homie, DJ Platurn.
+It was an honor to be a past participant in an event where partygoers care about the music as much as the DJs– plus, 45s just sound so damn good and loud!
 We asked O-Dub to give us a peek into his crates for tomorrow’s not-to-be-missed affair and here’s what he came up with (hit it!). – DM)

 It’s been ages since I’ve spun a “vinyl only” party, let alone “45s only” and truth be told…as great and convenient as the infinite digital crate is, I find far more creative pleasure in working within limits.
 Sometimes having access to everything makes a challenge banal; it’s like playing a video game in “god” mode.
 That said, I knew, going into this 45 Sessions set, I was certainly going to bring along a few go-to favorites on one hand as well as some “yeah, I got this” flossalistic singles.
 But I also want to use this as an opportunity to play out a few 7″s that have always almost made it to the turntables yet, for whatever reason, never quite made my party playlists.
 To start: